onehilltech/android-gatekeeper/README.md

 start the main activity.
 If not, then the login activity will show the login screen before proceeding to the main activity.
-Define the `com.onehilltech.gatekeeper.android.LOGIN_SUCCESS_REDIRECT_ACTIVITY` meta-data attribute in the login activity to specify the main activity to start after the login process is complete.
+Define the `com.onehilltech.gatekeeper.android.LOGIN_SUCCESS_REDIRECT_ACTIVITY` meta-data element in the login activity to specify the main activity to start after the login process is complete.

+The default login activity also supports creating a new account.
+Define the `com.onehilltech.gatekeeper.android.NEW_ACCOUNT_ACTIVITY` meta-data element in the login activity to specify the activity to start when the user elects to create a new account.

 ```xml
 <activity